Like most Northerners, we proudly wear fur.

-Like most Northerners, my family proudly wears fur.
-My parents, David and Jane Dragon raised our large family dressed in wild furs from their trapline.
+My parents, David and Jane Dragon raised a large family dressed in wild furs from their trapline.
 We were healthy, outdoor kids and despite temperatures that often dipped to -40, we were never cold!
 Mom made our hats, mittens, moccasins, and parkas.
 Setsuné (grandmother in Dënesųłiné), is a talented seamstress and has been sewing with furs and hides most of her life.
 When I became a mother, I naturally turned to fur to keep my own family warm.

 Confident in a rich trapping heritage and the practicality of fur for warmth, I created Aurora Heat.
-It has become my passion and my way to make a difference.
+It has become my passion to offer ways for you to make a difference.
 I dream of a world where humans are thoughtful about meeting basic needs, using natural and reusable products.
 A world where natural fur is the first choice for warmth, replacing single-use products, fast-fashion, and synthetic/petroleum based materials.

-Like many of you, I am committed to Nature and care deeply for the Land.
+Like many of you, I am committed to Nature and the interdependency between all living things.
 I love designing and creating sustainable, new-to-market products.
 In our workshop at the end of each day, there is no garbage in our bin.
-We purposely strive to use all parts of the pelt in deep respect and gratitude to the Land and to the beaver (tsa).
-It is this world view that has formed our company's vision, "Live in harmony with the natural world."
+We use all parts of our pelts in deep respect and gratitude to the Land and to the beaver (tsa).
+It is this world view that has formed our company's slogan, "Live in harmony with Nature."

 Together, it is an honour to bring you our traditional way of keeping comfortable and warm.
 I promise you will love it!